 The depositary is not liable for any damages other than the damages referred to in the first paragraph, unless the depositary intentionally or negligently caused such other damage.
-The depositary is not responsible for such other damages if the circumstances mentioned in the first paragraph are present

-The depositary shall not be liable for damages caused by a - Swedish or foreign - stock exchange or other market-place, registrar, clearing organization or other provider of equivalent services, nor for - other than those mentioned in the first paragraph - damages caused by the depositary or other contractors with whom the depositary with due skill, care and diligence hired and regularly supervised or that is designated by the management company.
+The depositary is not responsible for such other damages if the circumstances mentioned in the first paragraph are present a - Swedish or foreign - stock exchange or other market-place, registrar, clearing organization or other provider of equivalent services, nor for - other than those mentioned in the first paragraph - damages caused by the depositary or other contractors with whom the depositary with due skill, care and diligence hired and regularly supervised or that is designated by the management company.
 The depositary is not responsible for damages caused by the insolvency of the said organizations or contractors.
 However, a contract for the custody of assets and ownership controls does not limit the depositary of its liabilities for losses and other damages under the Swedish Investment Funds Act.